-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Adult Protective Services (APS) may want to move an Adult Foster Care (AFC) individual into an AFC home where a Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) member resides.
+Adult Protective Services (APS) may want to move an adult foster care (AFC) individual into an AFC home where a STAR+PLUS Home and Community Based Services (HCBS) program member resides.
 The managed care organization (MCO) must approve and ensure the APS individual is appropriate and document this in the case record.
 This includes determining the:

 APS individual's medical and behavioral health needs are met;